 On the one hand, make-up promises instant results.
 On the other, dermatologists (and mums!) often ward teens off thick, oily make-up that can aggravate acne and trigger breakouts.
 Yes, layering on heavy make-up will mask those blemishes, but it will also leave skin looking like it’s wearing a mask!
 And fake is the last thing today’s teens want to be.
 Whatever formula you choose, stick to a few basic principles:

-- Oil-free and non-comedogenic textures are your friend
+- Non-comedogenic textures are your friend

 - Don’t layer on too much, leave skin room to breathe